asm-products/artfactum-frontend/README.md

         grunt build

-If you need to add a library or plugin, use bower.
+If you need to add a library or plugin, use bower or npm.

 For example: